opra-project/OPRA/README.md

 ## About

 OPRA is an open, community-maintained directory of product information and EQ compensation curves that optimize a wide range of headphone models.
+Our mission is to make it simpler to unlock the full potential of your headphones regardless of your level of experience, which software you choose to use, or the price point of your gear.

+There is headphone EQ information spread across the internet in forums, subreddits, and Discord channels.
+It is all out there, but is not very accessible.
+At the same time, there are pricey commercial headphone correction products, but they only work in certain software and with certain headphones.
+We believe that community is doing a better job measuring headphones and developing EQ curves, but their work is fragmented, not easily accessed in software, and difficult for people to use.

+We have seen how efforts like [Wikipedia](https://wikipedia.com), [MusicBrainz](https://musicbrainz.org), and the [Open Source Seed Initiative](https://osseeds.org) successfully disrupt commercial spaces with open products, and we see an opportunity to do the same.

+OPRA collects, organizes, and distributes this information in a way that makes it easy for the software you are already using to benefit from the work that headphone communities are already doing.
 This open dataset is intended to be a resource that anyone can use, whether for personal projects, open-source applications, or commercial applications, with minimal restrictions.

-The OPRA project started at Roon Labs, the makers of the [Roon](https://roon.app) music management software, and Roon continues to contribute by maintaining the repository, creating vendor and product artwork, and assisting with data ingestion and cleanup.
+The OPRA project started at Roon Labs, the makers of [Roon](https://roon.app) and Roon Labs continues to contribute by maintaining the repository, producing vendor and product artwork, and assisting with data ingestion and cleanup.

 ## How do I contribute to the database?